MarximusMaximus/batteries-forking-included/README.md

   - poetry
 ```

-2. Copy latest `bfi-update.sh` to your project root.
+3. Copy latest `bfi-update.sh` to your project root.
-3. Run `bfi-update.sh` from within your project root.
+4. Run `bfi-update.sh` from within your project root.
    1. `cd YOUR_PROJECT_ROOT_FOLDER`
    2. `./bfi-update.sh`
-5. (Optional) Modify `conda-environment.yml` and `pip-*.txt` directly and/or `pyproject.toml` (via `poetry` commands) as desired.
+6. (Optional) Modify `conda-environment.yml` and `pip-*.txt` directly and/or `pyproject.toml` (via `poetry` commands) as desired.
+7. Remove the line `# TODO: do additional setup/update things here; if nothing to do, just delete this line` from `post-bootstrap.sh`.
-6. (Optional) Modify `post-bootstrap.sh` with any additional commands you wish to run during bootstrapping an environment (such as creating additional conda envs or running npm commands.)
+8. (Optional) Modify `post-bootstrap.sh` with any additional commands you wish to run during bootstrapping an environment (such as creating additional conda envs or running npm commands.)
-7. Run `bootstrap.sh --dev` to create environment.
+9. Run `bootstrap.sh --dev` to create development environment.

 ### Initial Setup for New Developer

+1. Developer clones or otherwise acquires project repo.
-1. Run `bootstrap.sh --dev` to create environment.
+2. Run `bootstrap.sh --dev` to create development environment.

 ### Update batteries-forking-included Stubs

 1. Run `bfi-update.sh` from within your project root.
 2. Run `bootstrap.sh --dev` to update environment.
+    - (`--dev` here is optional if you already have a development environment)

 ### Update Project Environment

 1. (Optional) Modify `conda-environment.yaml` and `pip-*` directly and/or `pyproject.toml` (via `poetry` commands) as desired.
    1. NOTE: If using `poetry`, remember to run `poetry update` if you want your dependencies' pinned versions updated!
-2. Run `bootstrap.sh --dev` to create environment.
+2. Run `bootstrap.sh --dev` to update environment.
+    - (`--dev` here is optional if you already have a development environment)

 ### Raw Deployments (i.e. Direct To Metal)

+**NOT YET IMPLEMENTED**

 1. Clone or otherwise acquire your project to its destination.
 2. Run `bootstrap.sh --deploy` to create environment.
 3. Setup your favorite supervisor software to run `run.sh` with a current working directory of your project root.

+### Docker Deployments

+**TBD**

 ## Bug Reports / Feature Requests